Save to My DOJO

 The best option for backing up a SharePoint document library is usually to use a third-party backup application.
 It is possible to manually back up SharePoint libraries by manually downloading the files and saving them to a secure location, however, this is a tedious manual process.
 A backup application can automate the backup process, ensuring that the latest library data is always protected.

 SharePoint Online stores all of its data inside of Azure SQL Databases, which are hosted in the Microsoft Azure cloud.
 This data includes files and documents, lists, sites, and metadata.
 The data is not stored in just one database, but rather across multiple content databases.
-Incidentally, organizations that use Microsoft 365 need to back up SharePoint even if they do not actually use SharePoint, because some of the other Microsoft 365
+Incidentally, organizations that use Microsoft 365 need to back up SharePoint even if they do not actually use SharePoint because some of the other Microsoft 365 Applications leverage SharePoint as a data storage mechanism.
+Microsoft Planner, for example, does not have its own data repository, but rather stores data in Exchange, SharePoint, and other locations.
+All of this is to say, that when you backup Microsoft 365, you should be backing up all of the various Office applications, even if there are some applications that you do not use because those applications likely contain data tied to other applications.

 Not a DOJO Member yet?